 - is pregnant

 The drug's most common side effects are poor or reduced appetite, vomiting, lack of energy, diarrhea, and weakness.
 Occasionally, more serious side effects, including bloody diarrhea, collapse, severe sodium/potassium imbalance, and destruction of the adrenal gland may occur, and may result in death.
-In 2014, with input from CVM, the manufacturer updated the information about patient monitoring and side effects on the package insert.
+With input from CVM, the manufacturer included the information about patient monitoring and side effects on the package insert.
 Although not proven to be caused by Vetoryl, some additional side effects reported to CVM and now included on the package insert are adrenal insufficiency, shaking, elevated liver enzymes and elevated kidney tests.

 Only one other drug, Anipryl (selegiline), is FDA-approved to treat Cushing's disease in dogs, but only to treat uncomplicated, pituitary-dependent Cushing's.